Princess Stéphanie of Belgium: The Mayerling incident

 In October 1888, Stéphanie, worried about the depressive – even suicidal – tendencies of her husband, went to the Emperor Franz Joseph I to alert him, without succeeding in convincing him.
 She remembers: "The Emperor greeted me cordially.
 I began by telling him that Rudolf was very ill and that his pathetic appearance and his dissipated behavior caused me serious concern; I begged him to make his son take a long journey so as to distract him from his grueling existence.
-But the Emperor interrupted me: It is your imagination that creates ghosts for you.
+But the Emperor interrupted me: "It is your imagination that creates ghosts for you.
 Rudolf is doing very well.
 He looks a little tired, he is too often on the road, he exerts himself too much.
 He should stay more with you; but have no fear!".

 Rudolf pursued other connections, in particular with the 17-year-old Baroness Marie Vetsera from around April 1888.
 Stéphanie became a widow at the age of 24 when, on 30 January 1889, her husband was found dead in strange circumstances with his mistress Baroness Vetsera, both shot dead, at the Mayerling hunting lodge.
 The apparent suicide of the Crown Prince deeply affected Stéphanie and constituted, in the words of Irmgard Schiel, "the greatest catastrophe that can affect a woman in her married life".
 To Stéphanie, Rudolf had left an undated letter: "Dear Stéphanie, you are delivered from my fatal presence; be happy in your destiny.
 Be good to the poor little one who is the only thing left of me. [...]
 I calmly enter death which alone can save my good reputation.
 Kissing you with all my heart, your Rudolf who loves you".

 Dowager Crown Princess

 After Rudolf's death, Stéphanie had only one thought: to leave Vienna and the heavy atmosphere of the court.
 She wished to go to her parents in Brussels, but neither Leopold II nor Franz Joseph I would allow Stephanie, who had become a Dowager Crown Princess, to abandon Austria.
-As guardian of his 5-year-old granddaughter Elisabeth Marie, the Emperor demanded that Stephanie remain with her child.
-Stephanie had to obey and obtained permission to stay for four months at Miramare Castle, near Trieste.
+As guardian of his 5-year-old granddaughter Elisabeth Marie, the Emperor demanded that Stéphanie remain with her child.
+Stéphanie had to obey and obtained permission to stay for four months at Miramare Castle, near Trieste.
 At the start of her widowhood, Stéphanie led a rather withdrawn life.
 Over the years, the separations from her daughter became more and more frequent, so a fulfilling relationship with her daughter did not last.